Jessica Dobson: The Shins

 In August 2011, it was announced that Dobson would be performing with American indie rock band The Shins.
 She toured with the band throughout October, and she became an official member of the band in February 2012.
 Due to her desire to spend more time on writing and performing her own music, she departed from The Shins in 2013.

 Beck

-It was announced that Dobson would perform with indie/alternative musician Beck on his Modern Guilt tour from 2008–2009.
+It was announced that Dobson would perform with indie/alternative musician Beck on his Modern Guilt tour from 2008 to 2009.

 Personal life

 Dobson is married to Peter Mansen, who is the drummer of Deep Sea Diver.
 They met when he was working as a barista at the Lighthouse Roasters coffee house in Seattle.
 Dobson is a Christian and includes spiritual themes in her music.